Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   SyncEngine.cpp `Line 19`

 - **Flags for robocopy/dd commands**
   Modify the default flags used by the robocopy/dd commands.
+Defaults are `/R:2 /W:5 /NFL /NDL /NJH` and `bs=4M status=progress conv=fsync` respectively.

-  FileCopier.cpp `Line 77`,`Line 131` respectively
+  FileCopier.cpp `Line 87`,`Line 143` respectively

 - **File Size Threshold for Small and Large File Copy Commands**
   Defines the size boundary used to classify files as small or large, determining which command is used to copy them.
 Default is `2 GB`.